-Given typical values for U{or} the total phase speed c relative to the ground is positive.
+Given typical values for $U_o$ , the total phase speed c relative to the ground is positive.
 Such movement toward the east is indeed observed on weather maps.

 Barotropic Rossby waves can have a range of different wavelengths.
 But eq.
-(11.37) says that different wavelength waves move at different intrinsic phase speeds.
+(11.37a) says that different wavelength waves move at different intrinsic phase speeds.
 Thus, the different waves tend to move apart from each other, which is why eq.
-(11.37) is known as a dispersion relationship.
+(11.37a) is known as a dispersion relationship.

 Short waves have slower intrinsic phase speed toward the west, causing the background wind to blow them rapidly toward the east.
 Long waves, with their faster intrinsic phase speed westbound end up moving more slowly toward the east relative to the ground, as illustrated in Fig. 11.51.
+The net effect is that short waves move through long waves (see the 3rd Sample Application on the next page).